 Media Inquiries: email@example.com

 The YNHH testing site at Masonicare in Wallingford is open for testing by appointment only.
-Please click here to schedule an appointment.
+You can schedule an appointment through this link.
 You can download the testing FAQs here.

 Please note: This is a testing site ONLY.

 MASONICARE HEALTH CENTER VISITATION GUIDELINES - As of 5/13/2022

 Please be aware that there are currently COVID positive cases in the building.
 Visitation is not being restricted at this time; however, upon arrival on the unit and prior to proceeding to your loved one's room, you must see a unit staff member.
 Please do not bypass the unit desk without having been informed of the guidelines being followed on that unit.
 Thank you.

 - All visitors must enter through the main entrance of the Health Center